-The reality is that without conscious mind information, the only decisions that are made well and quickly are those where the person has volumes of experience in.
+The reality is that without conscious mind information, the only decisions that are made well and quickly are those when a person has volumes of experience.
 In all other areas, decisions made without information and based on emotion and intuition are met with total failure.

-Researchers in the Department of Psychology at Carnegie Mellon University have completed a study challenging a popular theory that claims bodily states can guide decision-making when conscious knowledge isn’t available.
-The paper, written by doctoral student Tiago V. Maia and James L. McClelland, the Walter Van Dyke Bingham Professor of Psychology and Cognitive Neuroscience, will be published online next week in the Proceedings of the National Academy of Sciences.
+A study out of the Department of Psychology at Carnegie Mellon University challenges Damasio’s somatic marker hypothesis – the notion that bodily states can guide decision-making when conscious knowledge isn’t available.
+The paper, providing the challenge was written by doctoral student Tiago V. Maia and James L. McClelland, the Walter Van Dyke Bingham Professor of Psychology and Cognitive Neuroscience.

-The study examines the somatic marker hypothesis, which states that when an individual faces a decision, each alternative elicits a bodily state – a somatic marker – that corresponds to an emotional reaction.
+From the results of his gambling study, Damasio had concluded that when an individual faces a decision, each alternative elicits a bodily state – a somatic marker – that corresponds to an emotional reaction.
 According to the hypothesis, these markers influence decision-making and can guide the individual to make an advantageous choice even in the absence of conscious knowledge to guide the decision.
-The somatic marker hypothesis was proposed by neurologist Antonio Damasio in his best-selling book, “Descartes’ Error: Emotion, Reason, and the Human Brain.”

-Maia and McClelland found that in testing the hypothesis using a simple card game, Damasio and his colleagues used a test of conscious knowledge that was not sensitive enough to detect everything the participants knew about the game; thus, individuals may have been guided by their knowledge, rather than their bodily states.
+They found that in testing the his original “somatic marker” hypothesis using a simple card game, Damasio and his colleagues had used a test of conscious knowledge that was not sensitive enough to detect everything the participants knew about the game; thus, individuals may have been guided by their knowledge (learning the “bad” decks by remembering how many penalty cards had been turned up), rather than their bodily states.
 Maia and McClelland also reviewed other evidence used to support the somatic marker hypothesis, and found that, in all cases, recent results suggest alternative interpretations for that evidence.